eirikhsj/DemandForecast/README.md

 2: Make sure devtools package is installed, or install it through CRAN by install.packages('devtools').
 3: Load devtools package by library(devtools).
 3: Then load this package using the command devtools::install('PATH/DemandForecast')in e.g. the RStudio console (PATH is the path to the local folder).
-4: Load package by Library(DemandForecast)
+4: Load package by library(DemandForecast)

 The files can roughly be divided up into 3 categories:
 1) Convenience or helper functions, which loads and prepares data.